jboss-container-images/rhpam-7-openshift-image/templates/contrib/jdbc/README.md

 ## The build.sh script

-The `build.sh` script is customized for Red Hat Process Automation Manager (RHPAM) KIE Execution Server
+The `build.sh` script is customized for Red Hat Process Automation Manager (RHPAM) KIE Server